roman-milk/roman-milk.github.io/friends-husband.md

  As Elizabeth had advised she didn't give Tom a hard time though she was thankful he was giving her a hard time.
 Over the next few weeks he was so attentive she soon forgave him and herself.
 By the time her friend phoned she had forgiven her too.

  With the usual banalities over Elizabeth came to the point, "I'm late."
 She stated flatly.
-Report_Story #2